 In this guide, we are going to see How to fix a Wobbly Ceiling Fan.
 Generally, the ceiling fan circulates air all over the room and helps in maintaining the temperature to comfort zone.
 The lengthier the fan blades are then it circulates more air and the room gets much cooler.
 If the ceiling fan vibrates then it might be due to one of two motives.
 Either it is not fixed properly to the ceiling or the blades are not balanced correctly.

 Setting the wobbly ceiling fan is just like a minor mending project that could become a peril.
 While a little wiggles in a ceiling fan that is 1/8 of an inch is normal, but anything more than this could be a bigger problem.
 Using a fan that is out of balance may result in clumsy operation and shows much impact on fan motor-power.
 Ultimately the fan would pose for safety risk and there might be some chance for few parts to get detach and fall down or the complete fan drops off.
 So the execution of some simple maintenance and little verifications can help you in preventing the bigger headache in the future.
+What are you waiting for just explore Reasons and how to fix wobbly ceiling fan on your own in the following section.

 Why does my Ceiling Fan Wobble?